-For some samples it is better to analyze for clay minerals in the 58 to 65 degree region of the XRD pattern, rather than from the full pattern (20 to 65 degrees).
+This option is unnecessary for most users, because it has been found that full pattern analysis is sufficiently accurate.
+The option was left in the program because it may prove to be useful for some samples to analyze clay minerals in the 58 to 65 degree region of the XRD pattern, rather than in the full pattern (20 to 65 degrees).
 This type of analysis is accomplished by entering a 3 into cell B22 of the Input sheet, and by choosing the minerals to be analyzed in this manner in column J of the Input sheet.
 If this option is chosen, results for both types of analysis are reported in columns J and K in the Result sheet.
 Both full pattern and extended clay analyses were carried out for artificial mixtures (Reynolds Cup samples), samples for which the mineralogies were known, to test the two methods of calculation.
 The calculated biases, given in table 1, sometimes indicate a small advantage for the extended clay analysis method if all of the 2:1 clays in a sample are reported as a single phase.
 The biases given in table 1 are a measure of the accuracy of the determination.
 Bias is defined as the sum of the absolute differences between the weight percent of each mineral used in the artificial mixture and the weight percent determined by the RockJock program.
+More recent analyses of the Reynolds Cup samples using RockJock5 are reported in Appendix 10.

 Table 1.
-Biases calculated for two methods of analysis, Option 2 (full pattern analysis) and

-Option 3 (extended clay analysis), in the RkJock2.xls program.
+Biases calculated for two methods of analysis, Option 2 (full pattern analysis) and Option 3 (extended clay analysis), in the RkJock2.xls program.